Qlik-PE/Snowflake-Usage-Analysis-Dashboard/readme.md

 What’s new in Snowflake Dashboard (V3.2):

-This version is trimmed down on Query Test (left 100) to limit data, and removes around 40 unused columns.
+This version is trimmed down on Query Text (left 100) to limit data, and removes around 40 unused columns.
 The 3.2 version is 50% smaller than the 3.1 version of the Usage Dashboard

 What’s new in Snowflake Dashboard (V3):